 Natural Gas Odorant Injection System

 Odorant injection systems odorize natural gas at transmission pipelines, cities, municipalities, many medium-size loads, city gate stations, methane producers, and low-volume applications.
 The chemical injection pumps are actuated differently depending on the manufacturer, though they could be pneumatically-actuated, solenoid-driven, or electrically-driven to inject a known volume of odorant into the gas.
-Most utilize the pipeline gas to actuate the system, though one manufacturer offers a sealed ventless design (GPL Odorizers is eco-friendly).
+Most, Preco and YZ Systems, utilize the pipeline gas to actuate the system, though one manufacturer offers a sealed ventless design (GPL systems are eco-friendly).
 By adding small volumes of liquid odorant into flowing gas, the gas becomes odorized.
-In this style of odorizer, a computer controller monitors the flow which in turn will vary the injection rate.
+In this style of odorant injection, a computer controller monitors the flow which in turn will vary the injection rate.

 Advantages of chemical Injection